amindeed/Pragmatic-Dev-Learning/README.md

 # Pragmatic Dev Learning

-This project suggests a pragmatic approach to learning to code by exploring two parallel paths :
+The **Pragmatic Dev Learning** project suggests a pragmatic approach to learning to code by exploring two parallel paths :
 1. _“Learn It By Doing It!”_
 2. _“Learn As You Go!”_

 <br />

 - **Ideas / Philosophy / Principles / Project Motivations :**
-  - *Learning to code is more than just learning the syntax of a programming language, but it's also “less than” working on full projects.*
+  > - *Yes, learning to code is more than just learning the syntax of a programming language, but it's also “less than” working on full projects.*

 _For more details, check the [XMind](https://www.xmind.net/xmind8-pro/) mindmap included in this repository : [`LearnDev.xmind`](LearnDev.xmind)_